-CAUTION: This vehicle is built with parts dimensioned in the metric system.
-All fasteners are metric and must not be repalced by customary fasteners.
+CAUTION: Most components of this vehicle are built with parts dimensioned in the metric system.
+Most fasteners are metric and must not be replaced by customary fasteners or vice versa.
 Mismatched or incorrect fasteners could cause damage to the vehicle or possible personal injury.